The Berenstain Bears

 Parents Need to Know

-Parents need to know that while Brother and Sister Bear are 10 and 8, respectively, and the show revolves around their school-age experiences, the series' tone and pace may only appeal to much younger kids.
+Parents need to know that while Brother and Sister Bear are 10 and 8, respectively, and The Berenstain Bears revolves around their school-age experiences, the series' tone and pace may only appeal to much younger kids.
 Whatever their ages, if your kids enjoy the show, by all means introduce them to the books, which are easy to find at libraries and bookstores.

 What's the story?